 Archived orders will not show on the main list, You will need to sort by archived order on the filter sidebar to see archived orders.

 If you find that the order is further beyond what you needed the status to be at the time.
 Or if you need to change the dates or the products once the order has already been picked up, you can revert the order statuses in the "More" menu within the order.

 *Note: Reverting order statuses can be set as a user permission, so you can limit this ability for your employees.
 If you do not see these options, you will want to reach out to your account owner and request these permissions.*

 Duplicating an Order can be found in the same menu that would be used for reverting order statuses (above).

 Duplicating an order allows for the products to be copied onto a brand new order.
 Once the order is duplicated you will be able to add a customer, and a new date range for the new order but the inventory will be the same higher level inventory.

 In the same menu as above, you can cancel an order.
-Once an order is cancelled, it is cancelled for good.
+Once an order is canceled, it is canceled for good.
 It is not possible, at this time, to restore an order.